acook/modern.sh/README.md

 ----

 I end up using a lot of shell scripting for portability and efficiency reasons.
 As designed it is great for glue logic.
-But it has a lot of gaps.
+But shell scripting has a lot of gaps.

-This provides such capabilities as:
+`modern.sh` fills some of these gaps by providing such capabilities as:

 - Including scripts as libraries - and ensuring they're only loaded once
 - Compatibility stubs and wrappers to ease development between Linux and BSD-like environments